top of page

 Mechanisms underlying microbial modulation of host behavior

-In sexually reproduced animals, males and females are distinct in their foraging motivation and reproductive investments.
-For example, in many oviparous insects, females make foraging decisions to fulfill both their own nutritional needs (feeding) as well as those of their offspring (oviposition).
+Males and females are distinct in their foraging motivation and reproductive investments.
+In oviparous insects, females make foraging decisions to fulfill both their own nutritional needs (feeding) as well as those of their offspring (oviposition).
 Females also allocate a large amount of energy and resources to oogenesis, requiring significant nutrient intake from the diet.
 These male- and female- specific nutritional needs are likely to drive sex-specific patterns of foraging and diet selection behaviors.
-Given the importance of the microbiome in nutrition and metabolism, we are investigating how sex - microbiome interactions could exert different behavior outcomes, such as foraging and food choices.
+Given the importance of the microbiome in nutrition and metabolism, we are investigating how sex - microbiome interactions could exert different behavior outcomes, such as foraging and food choices, see our recent publications, e.g., Shu et al.

 bottom of page